 When you go to hospital, there are two sets of costs you’ll need to be aware of: doctor/specialist fees, and the fees for the accommodation side of things.
-For the former, Medicare will cover most of the Medicare Benefits Schedule fee and the remainder can be covered by health insurance.
-This isn’t always the end of the story though as doctors and specialists can choose to charge above the MBS, leaving you with what is known as a ‘gap’.
+For the former, Medicare will cover most of the Medicare Benefits Schedule fee and the remainder is covered by your health insurance.
+This isn’t always the end of the story though as doctors and specialists can choose to charge above the MBS, leaving you with what is known as a “gap”.

 5) Use Contracted Hospitals

 Some health funds have contracts with certain private hospitals to reduce out-of-pocket costs for their members.
 These are known as Agreement Hospitals.
-If you use a private hospital that doesn?t have a contract with your health fund, you’re likely to be hit with big out-of-pocket costs as you may not be covered for your admission so it?s always worth checking to see if your insurer has agreements with particular hospitals.
+If you use a private hospital that doesn’t have a contract with your health fund, you’re likely to be hit with big out-of-pocket costs as you won’t be covered for your admission so it’s always worth checking to see if your insurer has agreements with particular hospitals.

 Disclaimer: The above information is correct and current at the time of publication.

 Still have questions?
 Let's talk!

 Confused?
 Not sure if this applies to your situation?
 Phone us on 1300 643 355 for some free, no obligation advice!